How Criminals Use Your Data to Bypass Digital Identity Verification

 Why Digital Convenience Expands the Attack Surface

-Yet automation reduces human friction.
-Fraud prevention systems rely on probabilistic scoring — measuring consistency, pattern alignment, device reputation, behavioral signals, and biometric confidence.
-When enough variables align, the system grants approval.
+Remote onboarding is standard across global banking because it is fast, cheap, and fully remote.
+But automation removes human friction.
+Fraud-prevention systems rely on probabilistic scoring — consistency, pattern alignment, device reputation, behavioural signals, biometric confidence — and when enough variables align, the system approves.
+Attackers simply work to align those variables.

 The Strategic Risk for Individuals and Executives